 Preventing a pupil from absconding

-You must record all incidents that require staff intervention and/or a consequence such as a „strike‟, „blue or red sheet‟ or exclusion in writing as soon as possible including:
+You must record all incidents that require staff intervention in writing as soon as possible, including:

-Report to the headteacher, deputy or Learning Mentor and give them a copy of your report.
+· Report to the headteacher, deputy or other member of senior staff and give them a copy of your report.

 You are advised: